 Transaction Summary

-Improved learning outcomes: cognitive skills, computation and coding, mathematics.
-Alongside this, Kai's Clan brings, design, collaboration, and creativity to life—bridging the gap between coding and real-world challenges.
+Short term: Improved learning outcomes: cognitive skills, computation and coding, mathematics.
+Alongside this, Kai’s Clan brings design, collaboration, and creativity to life—bridging the gap between coding and real-world challenges.
 Problem solving and communication skills.

 Tactile learning improves engagement, enjoyment and belonging in a collaborative classroom environment.